Julius Francis

-Julius Francis (born 8 December 1964) is a British former professional boxer who participated in many noteworthy boxing matches in the mid 90s and 2000s.
-In 2007, he also participated in a mixed martial arts bout, having been a former European heavyweight kickboxing champion.
+Julius Francis (born 8 December 1964) is a British former professional kickboxer, professional boxer and mixed martial artist.
+At regional level, he held the British and Commonwealth heavyweight titles between 1997 and 2007, and challenged twice for the European heavyweight title in 1997 and 2003.

 Boxing career

 Early career

 After a troubled youth that saw him spend several spells in prison, Francis turned pro in 1993 at the late age of 28 with a five-round knockout of Graham Arnold.
 He put together six wins (three by knockout), including two in the US, before being matched with future world heavyweight champion John Ruiz.
 Francis was stopped in four rounds by body shots.

 In 1995 Francis won Southern Area title fights against Damien Caesar and Keith Fletcher.
 However, he squandered a big opportunity in an eliminator, when far ahead on points after nine rounds, hard hitting Scott Welch came from behind to drop him three times and stop him in 10.
 After this fight, Welch would go on to win the British title and challenge for a world title.

 Later in 1995, he took a fight in Russia and was outpointed by local Nikolai Kulpin and, in London, lost a debatable decision by half a point to veteran Michael Murray.

 Francis showed marked improvement in 1996, knocking out ex-victim Caesar in the first round to regain his Southern Area title, outpointing Michael Holden, and scoring the biggest win of his career to date as he took on hard hitting "Big Bad" James Oyebola and defeated the Nigerian in 5 rounds by knockout.

 The big win over Oyebola got Francis a February 1997 shot at Zeljko Mavrovic for his European title, on the champion's home turf of Austria.
 Francis "stole" Mavrovic's bizarre mohawk haircut for the fight and even dyed it blonde.
 In the fight itself, Francis took a knee from body shots in the 8th and watched the ref wave the fight off.